awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 **If you are using your own AWS account**:

-* Sign in to the AWS Management Console as an IAM user who has PowerUserAccess or AdminstratorAccess permissions, to ensure successful execution of this lab.
+* Sign in to the AWS Management Console as an IAM user who has PowerUserAccess or AdministratorAccess permissions, to ensure successful execution of this lab.
 * You will need the AWS credentials, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, of this IAM user for later use in this lab.
     * If you do not have this IAM user's credentials or you wish to create a new IAM user with needed permissions, follow the [instructions here to create them](Documentation/Self_AWS_Account.md)